BenLauwens/ES313/Setup/readme.md

 # ES313 - Quickstart guide
 This is a small guide intended to put you on your way for this course.
-We will be working with Julia v1.7.x for all applications.
+We will be working with Julia v1.8.x for all applications.
 This is also the version you have on your CDN computer.
 It is recommended that you do all this before attending class, because the installation might take a while.
 A speedy and stable internet connection is an added value.

 We try to make sure that the installation and configuration runs as smoothly as possible with a minimum of effort on your part.
 These guidelines work for Windows, MacOS & Linux.
 Occasionally there is a small difference between the platforms that will be made clear during this walkthrough.
 This guide has been successfully tested on Windows 10 (CDN), MacOS Monterey and Ubuntu 22.04 LTS.

 ## Tools
 * You will be using the Julia REPL in combination Pluto notebooks.
-* For code development you could use Notepad++ or Visual Studio Code.
-The former is available in the CDN software center and the latter might be as well if you are lucky.
+* For code development you could use Notepad++ or Visual Studio Code (available in the CDN software center).
 There is a Julia language extension ([Notepad++](https://github.com/JuliaEditorSupport/julia-NotepadPlusPlus)/[VS Code](https://code.visualstudio.com/docs/languages/julia)) available for both.
 We use Visual Studio Code for this course.

 ## Installation